Burntcoat, Nova Scotia: Ecosystems

 Burntcoat Head is a popular location for migrating shorebirds, which include sandpipers, whimbrels, yellowlegs, willets, and plovers.
 During low tide when mud flats are exposed the birds will consume mud shrimps before heading south for the winter months.

+The intertidal area of Burntcoat Head's shoreline is identified as a Critical Habitat for the Atlantic Mud-Piddock (Barnea truncata).
+The Atlantic Mud-piddock was listed as threatened under the Species at Risk Act (SARA) in 2017.
+It is a species of bivalve mollusk that burrows exclusively into red mudstone in the intertidal zone of the Minas Basin.
+To help reduce human impact on this habitat, visitors to Burntcoat Head Park will notice signage and directives to help avoid disturbing the delicate habitat of the Atlantic Mud-Piddock while exploring the ocean floor.

-From mid-May to mid-October a tidal reveal is offered by knowledgeable guides who provide a shoreline exploration.
-The tour is offered at low tide and allows visitors a guided tour of the ocean floor.
-Visitors are able to be hands-on when exploring and learning about shorelife ecosystems that live within the tidal pools and mudflats.
+From mid-May to mid-October, guided tours are offered by the Park to provide a shoreline exploration during low tide.
+Visitors can experience hands-on learning about shore life ecosystems that live within the tidal pools and mudflats.
 Visitors will also learn about the tides and history of the shorelines of Burntcoat and surrounding areas.

 Geology

 Burntcoat is a part of the Triassic Lowlands Region.
 The Minas Basin and Cobequid Bay was formed from rivers that eroded from the Bay of Fundy.
 Burntcoat Head shoreline and ocean floor is made from Triassic red sandstones and conglomerates.
 Fossils and bones of animals that travelled the Triassic Lowland Region can be found within the rocks of Burntcoat Head.
 Over the years skulls from an archosaur known as Teraterpetion and backbones of a dicynodont have been found within the rocks along the shoreline.

 The sandstone shoreline in the area erodes from the sea level rising and falling, as well as from the currents produced by the tides.
 Erosion causes sediment of sand, pebbles, and mud to be washed up and down the Cobequid Bay with the incoming and outgoing tides.
 The sediment forms sand bars along the shorelines, as well as in the Shubenacadie River.